 PCI DSS audit

-There are many, at times too many, compliance initiatives around security driven by different industry segments and markets, and most companies don’t know where to start.
-Such initiatives that companies may pursue include becoming ISO 27001 certified or obtaining a Service Organization Control (SOC) report over security, availability, confidentiality, processing integrity, or privacy.
-Others include, HIPAA, NIST 800-53, the Cloud Security Alliance compliance, and many more.
+There are many, at times too many, compliance initiatives around security driven by different industry segments and markets, and most organizations don’t know where to start.
+Such initiatives that organizations may pursue include becoming ISO 27001 certified or obtaining a Service Organization Control (SOC) report over security, availability, confidentiality, processing integrity, or privacy.
+Others include HIPAA, NIST 800-53, the Cloud Security Alliance compliance, and many more.
 Regardless of the direction the business takes, being compliant doesn’t mean that business is secure.

 Compliance versus security

-Businesses should also consider their legal position in the event of a breach and understand that compliance with PCI DSS or SOC requirements might not necessarily strengthen it.
-Local law takes precedence over data security requirements and regulation, which is a significant issue for companies working with internationally based vendors and buyers.
+Organizations should also consider their legal position in the event of a breach and understand that compliance with PCI DSS or SOC requirements might not necessarily strengthen it.
+Local law takes precedence over data security requirements and regulation, which is a significant issue for organizations working with internationally based vendors and buyers.

-To be truly secure, businesses must start by covering the basics, including network security, best practices, hardening guidelines, and internal network security assessments.
+To be truly secure, organizations must start by covering the basics, including network security, best practices, hardening guidelines, and internal network security assessments.

-Because a good part of security risk occurs with end users, companies can further protect themselves by providing security awareness training and policies for all staff members and additional training for IT staff.
+Because a good part of security risk occurs with end users, organizations can further protect themselves by providing security awareness training and policies for all staff members and additional training for IT staff.

 Provide security best-practice/awareness training for IT staff and all staff members.

-Finally, companies should regularly review the 20 principles for IT security developed by the SANS Institute.
-These principles include ensuring secure configurations on all devices, defending against malware, conducting security skills assessment and training; maintaining audit logs, and ensuring secure network engineering.
+Finally, organizations should regularly review the 20 principles for IT security developed by the SANS Institute.
+These principles include ensuring secure configurations on all devices, defending against malware, conducting security skills assessment and training, maintaining audit logs, and ensuring secure network engineering.

 Steps to security